When Does It Make Sense to Rent vs. Own Your House?

 Buy: When you’re excited to maintain and improve a property you own

-7. Find a neighborhood to meet your long-term needs
+7. Find a neighborhood to meet your long-term lifestyle needs

 “Renting provides the freedom to try out neighborhoods and move on if you don’t like the area.
 You only have to live in a rental for as long as the term of the lease,” advises Beams.
 “There are also fewer upfront costs and less paperwork when you rent.”

-If you’re currently single, but on the path towards marriage and kids in a few years, you’ll want to buy a home in a family-friendly neighborhood with good schools, nearby parks, and accessible parking to get you through those diaper-bag, car seat days.
+If you’re planning to start a family or need extra space, homeownership might be more appealing.
+You’ll want to buy a home in a family-friendly neighborhood with good schools, nearby parks, and accessible parking to get you through those diaper-bag, car seat days.
+However, if you prioritize travel, remote work flexibility, or avoiding the commitment of a mortgage, renting could be the better fit.

 The verdict:

-Rent vs. Buy: Which one is right for you?
+Renting a Home vs. Owning a Home: Which one is right for you?

 “If you’re looking to build personal wealth, then you should really be looking at buying real estate,” advises Beams.